simple-restricted-token/simple-restricted-token/eip-draft_simple_restr_token.md

 <!--A short (~200 word) description of the technical issue being addressed.-->

-Current ERC token standards have provided the community with a platform on which we have been able to develop a broad economy that is focused on building Ethereum application that interface with the real world.
-As these applications mature into the real world they begin to interface with corporate governance requirements as well as regulatory requirements.
-This interface must not only be able to interface with corporate and regulatory requirements but also with the technology platforms underpinning the associated businesses.
-This is a simple and interoperable standard that can very simply integrate into wallets, exchanges, and issuers.
+Current ERC token standards have provided the community with a platform on which to develop a decentralized economy that is focused on building Ethereum applications for the real world.
+As these applications mature and face consumer adoption, they begin to interface with corporate governance requirements as well as regulations.
+They must not only be able to meet corporate and regulatory requirements but must also be able to integrate with technology platforms underpinning their associated businesses.
+What follows is a simple and extendable standard that seeks to ease the burden of integration for wallets, exchanges, and issuers.

 ## Motivation